The weather

 Extremely hot weekend

 Saturday will be even hotter, and Sunday will see the peak of this new torrid episode.
-Most highs will range between 35°C and 40°C on the pre-coastal and inland areas, and between 31°C and 36°C on the coast, with very muggy conditions.
-In Ponent and inland Ebro, temperatures could again occasionally reach 42°C or 43°C, while in the Tremp basin, the western Pre-Pyrenees, and the Alt Empordà, temperatures could also reach or slightly exceed 40°C. Meteocat extends intense heat alerts to most regions on Saturday.
+Most highs will range between 35°C and 40°C in the pre-coastal and inland areas, and between 31°C and 36°C on the coast, with very muggy conditions.
+In Ponent and inland Ebro, temperatures could again exceed 42°C or 43°C, and even occasionally reach 44°C. In the Tremp basin, the western Pre-Pyrenees, and the Alt Empordà, temperatures could also reach or exceed 40°C. Meteocat extends intense heat alerts across the country, with a red warning in much of the Tarragona region and the Alt Empordà region.

-Nights will be very difficult to sleep in and tropical temperatures will be felt in many regions, especially near the sea, where some scorching lows will be recorded.
+Nights will be very difficult to sleep in and tropical temperatures will be felt in many regions, especially near the sea, where some torrid lows will be recorded.
 Meteocat has also issued nighttime heat alerts for the Barcelona coast and the Costa Brava.
-Sunshine and calm will remain throughout the weekend.
-Only a few traces of decorative thin clouds may appear, as well as isolated afternoon clouds in mountain areas, which will not produce showers.
+Sunny and calm conditions will remain throughout the weekend.
+Only a few thin decorative clouds may appear, as well as isolated afternoon clouds in mountain areas, but with no showers.

 Waiting for next week's refreshment